srivastavas07/Basic-portfolio-template/README.md

-# Welcome to your Lovable project
+# Welcome to your Portfolio Template

 ## Project info

 **URL**: https://lovable.dev/projects/b44f7368-55cb-4182-943d-09e7d92a764a

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/b44f7368-55cb-4182-943d-09e7d92a764a) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**